Lokak07/Open-telemetry-demo/src/flagd-ui/README.md

 To run the app locally for development you must copy `src/flagd/demo.flagd.json` into `src/flagd-ui/data/demo.flagd.json` (create the directory and file if they do not exist yet).
-Make sure you're in the `src/flagd-ui` directory and run the following command:
+Make sure you're in the `src/flagd-ui` directory and run the the following command:

 ```bash